Which Oil is Best for a Kidney Patient?

 The numbers 3 and 6 refer to where the double bond is located on the chemical structure of these fats.
 This is also what differentiates them from each other.

-These are “essential” fats.
+Both omega-3 and omega-6 fats are essential fats.
 This means they must be part of the diet.

 Some research indicates there needs to be a balanced ratio of omega 3 and omega 6.
 Other evidence says this amount is unknown and it is best to just focus on getting a higher intake of omega 3 fats.